• Skip to primary navigation

 Medellin is known for many things but where is it located on the map?
 Take a look at the interactive map below to get a better idea.

 Medellin is located in a valley that is known for favorable weather conditions.
-See the best time to visit Colombia to learn more.
+I suggest you learn the best times to visit before booking.

 What to do in Medellin